Visiting Princess Hills safely

 Princess Hills is remote and help can be hours away.
 Remember to tell a responsible person where you are going and when you expect to return.
 Have a contingency plan in place if you fail to contact them by the agreed time.
 If you change your plans, inform them.
 Be aware that mobile phone coverage is very limited.

 - Carry at least one form of communication equipment.
-Satellite phones and personal locator beacons (PLBs) are the most effective.
-Mobile phone coverage is very limited and should not be relied upon as the only form of emergency communication.
-In case of an emergency, if network coverage is available, dial Triple Zero (000).
+Satellite phones and Personal Location Beacons (PLBs) are the most effective in this area.
+Mobile phone coverage is very limited and should not be relied on.

 - Cattle may be encountered in the camping area.
 Never startle or approach these animals and ensure they have a clear path to get away.